heitorbaldo/heitorbaldo.github.io/_pages/about.md

 ## About me

 Hi!
-My name is Heitor Baldo and I hold a B.S. in Mathematics and a M.S. in Applied Mathematics, both from the [University of Campinas](https://www.unicamp.br/en).
-Currently, I'm a Ph.D. candidate in Mathematical Neuroscience at the [University of São Paulo](https://www5.usp.br/).
+My name is Heitor Baldo and I hold a B.S. in Mathematics and a M.S. in Applied and Computational Mathematics, both from the [University of Campinas](https://www.unicamp.br/en).
+Currently, I'm a Ph.D. candidate in Bioinformatics (Mathematical Neuroscience) at the [University of São Paulo](https://www5.usp.br/).
+I have experience in the areas of mathematics, applied mathematics, computer science, and bioinformatics, with an emphasis on mathematical neuroscience and biological networks.
+More specifically, I am interested in the mathematical foundations of methods coming from various areas of pure and applied mathematics, such as combinatorics, algebraic topology and geometry, discrete geometry, graph theory, category theory, complex systems, and complexity science, and how these methods, together with probabilistic, statistical, and computational methods, can be useful in mathematical neuroscience and biological networks in general.
-My research consists of adapting advanced mathematical methods to study different areas of neuroscience.
-More specifically, I am interested in how highly abstract and advanced fields of mathematics, such as abstract algebra, combinatorics, algebraic topology, algebraic geometry, discrete geometry, sheaf theory, graph theory, category theory, tropical algebra, and tropical geometry, can be useful in network neuroscience, neural coding, computational cognitive science, brain-computer interface (BCI), and theoretical / computational neuroscience in general.
-This includes the incorporation of artificial intelligence methods both in the analysis of neural data and in the study of the interplay between AI and neuroscience.
-Also, I am interested in multiscale brain modeling, mainly through the AdS/Brain correspondence.
-I've been applying some new mathematical methods to the study of neurological disorders, such as epilepsy and Alzheimer's disease, mainly from EEG and fMRI data.
-I am always looking for new ideas and possibilities.